jmacwhyte/sqlez/README.md

-# sqlEZ
+# sqlEZ - A simpler way to use SQL in Go
-#### An extremely simply SQL database wrapper for Go
-Are you tired of writing so much code just to pull data from a SQL database into Go?
-Does your data structure in Go closely mirror the structure of your database?
-Do you often pull out data, modify it, and then want to simply slap it back in?
-If you answered yes to any of these questions, this package is for you!

-#### The concept
+#### Why this exists
+I had written multiple functions to SELECT, INSERT, and UPDATE data in my database, but with 30+ columns of data being referenced each time, making small changes turned tedious.
+If I wanted to change or add a column in/to my database, I now had to update the SQL code in each function, update the structs I was adding the data to, and make sure the data from the column made it into the correct part of the struct.
+There must be a better way!

+I decided it would be much better if I could simply define a struct that represents the data in my database and let a library do all the other work.
+I took a look at [sqlx](https://github.com/jmoiron/sqlx) which adds many improvements to the standard sql library, but I realized it wouldn't help much with my long lists of column names.
+I decided to write this library, sqleEZ, to make it even easier.
+Now when I change or add a column, all I need to do is change the struct(s) that reference that data and I'm ready to use it in my program!

+#### Compared to sqlx
+Here are some differences between sqlEZ and sqlx.
+If any of these are wrong, please open an issue and let me know!

+*It's possible to use sqlEZ without writing any SQL code (although you will need to write some if you want to use WHERE statements).
+With sqlx you still write raw SQL code, which makes it much more flexible but also doesn't help cut down on code (which sqlEZ was specifically designed to do).
+*SqlEZ lets you UPDATE by simple passing in the updated struct--no need for lengthy "SET x=y" sql code.
+*SqlEZ handles NULL strings behind the scenes, so you don't need to use the sql.NullString type in your structs.
+If it's NULL in your database, it will be unset in your struct.
+Sqlx requires you to use the NullString type in your struct if your database allows NULL values.
+*SqlEZ can store non-sql datatypes (such as entire structs and maps) as JSON string values, and automatically does the conversion to-from JSON for you.

+### Getting started
 To use sqlEZ, first define a struct to represent the data you want to get from your database.
 You can then use that struct as a vehicle for moving data in and out of the database.
-So easy!

-#### SELECTing data
 For example, let's say you had a database of Sumo wrestlers, named `wreslters`, that looked like the following:
 ```
 +--------------+--------------+